Issa Doumbia (footballer)

-Issa Doumbia (born 16 October 2003) is an Italian footballer who plays as a midfielder for club Venezia.
+Issa Doumbia (born 16 October 2003) is an Italian professional footballer who plays as a midfielder for Primeira Liga club Sporting CP and the Italy national team.

 Early life

 Doumbia was born on 16 October 2003 in Italy.
-As a youth player, he joined the youth academy of Italian side AlbinoLeffe.
+As a youth player, he joined the academy of Italian side AlbinoLeffe.
 He is the son of a truck driver father and a housewife mother.
-He has five brothers.
-He is of Ivorian descent.
+He has five brothers, and is of Ivorian descent.

-Career
+Club career

 Doumbia started his career with Italian side AlbinoLeffe.
 In 2024, he signed for Serie A side Venezia.
 On 11 August 2024, he debuted for the club during a 3–1 Coppa Italia loss to Brescia.

+On 1 June 2026, Primeira Liga club Sporting CP announced they had signed Doumbia ahead of the 2026–27 season.

+International career

+He is an Italy youth international, having represented the U21 team.

+Doumbia was one of the players who were called up with the Italy national team by head coach Roberto Mancini for the 2026–27 UEFA Nations League matches against Belgium, Turkey and France between 25 September and 5 October 2026.

 Style of play

 Doumbia mainly operates as a midfielder.
 He specifically operates as a central midfielder.
 He is right-footed.
 He has been described as a "very physically strong midfielder, with excellent timing of insertion but who could certainly grow in terms of scoring... who guarantees, in all respects, reliability and security in midfield".